Offset vs Redraw - It isn't complicated

 Net Balance: $300,000 - $20,000 = $280,000

-Interest is calculated on the $280,000 net balance instead of the full $300,000 loan amount.
-This effectively reduces the amount of interest you pay, allowing more of your repayment to go towards reducing the principal.
+Interest is calculated on $280,000 instead of the full $300,000 loan amount, reducing the interest you pay and enabling more of your repayment to reduce the loan principal.

 Interest Calculation: